Rwandan genocide: Film

+Theatre

+In June 2024 Dorcy Rugamba presented a performance based on his book, Hewa Rwanda, in Braunschweig, Germany, as part of the Festival Theaterformen, and in October at the Théâtre des Bouffes du Nord in Paris.
+It was also presented at the Adelaide Festival in Adelaide, Australia, and several times as part of WOMADelaide, in March 2025.

+Music

+The song Papaoutai was released by Belgian-Rwandan singer Stromae in 2013, and was inspired by loss of the singer's father in the Rwandan genocide.

 Commemoration

 In March 2019, President Félix Tshisekedi of the Democratic Republic of the Congo visited Rwanda to sign the Kigali Genocide Memorial Book, saying, "The collateral effects of these horrors have not spared my country, which has also lost millions of lives."
 On 7 April the Rwandan Government initiated 100 days of mourning in observation of the 25th anniversary of the genocide by lighting a flame at the Kigali Genocide Memorial.
 Dignitaries from Chad, the Republic of the Congo, Djibouti, Niger, Belgium, Canada, Ethiopia, the African Union and the European Union attended.
+At the national level, the annual commemoration programs are known as Kwibuka and commence with an official week of mourning observed from 7 to 13 April, known as Icyunamo.
+During this period, work is suspended, and various events take place locally, nationally, and among the Rwandan diaspora across the globe.
+These events provide opportunities for survivors to share their testimonies, fostering remembrance and reflection on the tragic events that occurred.